mbpfws/elecosys-app/CONTEXT_DIARY.md

     └── i18n.ts
 ```

+## May 7, 2025

+### Project Structure and Authentication Analysis

+#### Progress
+- Analyzed the current project structure and identified areas for improvement
+- Evaluated authentication approach (Supabase Auth vs NextAuth.js)
+- Created comprehensive documentation for project structure recommendations
+- Created detailed authentication strategy document
+- Created Materio integration guide
+- Updated task tracking and next tasks documents

+#### Challenges and Solutions
+- **Challenge:** Duplicate components in the landing page implementation
+  - **Solution:** Identified and removed duplicate components (`HowItWorks.tsx` and `StatisticsSection.tsx`)

+- **Challenge:** Inconsistent project structure making it difficult to maintain
+  - **Solution:** Created comprehensive recommendations for organizing by feature, using consistent naming conventions, and following a more consistent directory structure

+- **Challenge:** Underutilization of Materio UI components
+  - **Solution:** Created a detailed guide for integrating Materio components with a clear process: Identify → Copy → Adapt → Document

+- **Challenge:** Decision on authentication approach (Supabase Auth vs NextAuth.js)
+  - **Solution:** Analyzed both approaches and recommended continuing with Supabase Auth for better integration with database and existing implementation

+#### Decisions
+- **Decision:** Continue with Supabase Auth rather than switching to NextAuth.js
+  - **Rationale:** Better integration with database, existing implementation, and Row Level Security (RLS) policies

+- **Decision:** Organize project structure by feature
+  - **Rationale:** Improves maintainability, makes related code easier to find, and reduces cognitive load

+- **Decision:** Follow a phased approach for Materio integration
+  - **Rationale:** Allows for incremental improvements without disrupting existing functionality

+- **Decision:** Implement user roles and capabilities using Supabase RLS policies
+  - **Rationale:** Provides a secure and scalable way to control access to data based on user roles

+#### Code Structure Recommendations
+- Created `docs/PROJECT_STRUCTURE_RECOMMENDATIONS.md` with detailed recommendations for project structure
+- Created `docs/AUTHENTICATION_STRATEGY.md` with comprehensive authentication strategy
+- Created `docs/MATERIO_INTEGRATION_GUIDE.md` with detailed guide for integrating Materio components

+#### Next Steps
+- Review and implement the recommendations in the project structure and authentication documents
+- Continue with Phase 2: Authentication and User Profile
+- Begin Task 2.2: Implement User Profile Management

+## May 8, 2025

+### Implementation of Project Structure and Authentication Recommendations

+#### Progress
+- Implemented the high-priority recommendations from the project structure and authentication documents
+- Created feature-based directory structure for better organization
+- Created component type directories (ui, forms, layout, features)
+- Extended AuthContext to include role information
+- Created useRole hook for role-based access control
+- Updated middleware for role-based route protection
+- Created SQL scripts for database schema
+- Copied and adapted login page from Materio
+- Created useSettings hook for theme configuration
+- Updated i18n dictionaries with new translations
+- Updated DIRECTORY_STRUCTURE.md with the new structure
+- Updated TASK_TRACKING.md, NEXT_TASKS.md, and PROJECT_STATUS.md

+#### Challenges and Solutions
+- **Challenge:** Creating a proper directory structure for Next.js App Router
+  - **Solution:** Followed Next.js conventions for route groups and layouts while organizing by feature

+- **Challenge:** Extending AuthContext without breaking existing functionality
+  - **Solution:** Carefully added new properties and methods while maintaining backward compatibility

+- **Challenge:** Implementing role-based route protection in middleware
+  - **Solution:** Added role checking logic to the existing middleware with proper fallbacks

+- **Challenge:** Adapting Materio components to use Supabase Auth
+  - **Solution:** Copied components and modified them to use our AuthContext and Supabase client

+#### Decisions
+- **Decision:** Create separate directories for guest-only, private, and admin pages
+  - **Rationale:** Provides clear separation of concerns and makes route protection easier to implement

+- **Decision:** Extend AuthContext rather than creating a separate RoleContext
+  - **Rationale:** Keeps authentication and authorization logic together for better cohesion

+- **Decision:** Create SQL scripts for database schema
+  - **Rationale:** Provides a clear record of database structure and makes it easier to set up in different environments

+- **Decision:** Create useRole hook for role-based access control
+  - **Rationale:** Provides a clean API for checking user roles in components

+#### Code Structure
+- Created feature-based directory structure in `src/app/`
+- Created component type directories in `src/components/`
+- Extended `src/contexts/AuthContext.tsx` with role information
+- Created `src/hooks/useRole.ts` for role-based access control
+- Created `src/hooks/useSettings.ts` for theme configuration
+- Updated `src/middleware.ts` for role-based route protection
+- Created SQL scripts in `supabase/migrations/`
+- Copied and adapted login page to `src/app/(blank-layout)/(guest-only)/login/page.tsx`
+- Updated i18n dictionaries with new translations

+#### Next Steps
+- Continue with Phase 2: Authentication and User Profile
+- Begin Task 2.2: Implement User Profile Management
+- Copy and adapt more Materio components as needed
+- Implement the database schema in Supabase

 ## Technical Debt and Known Issues

 - Need to address TypeScript 'any' types in i18n configuration
 - Should consider adding more comprehensive error handling for dictionary loading
 - May need to optimize dictionary loading for larger dictionaries in the future
+- Need to implement the database schema in Supabase
+- Need to copy and adapt more Materio components
+- Need to implement user profile management

 ## Reference Documents